Be at the heart of your child’s learning during COVID-19

 - Information to support children with Additional Support Needs

-- Skills Development Scotland has developed a jobs portal to support people whose employment has been affected by COVID-19.
-If your employment or education has been affected by COVID-19, contact can be made with Skills Development Scotland by calling their helpline on Tel: 0800 917 8000.
+- If your employment or education has been affected by COVID-19, contact can be made with Skills Development Scotland by calling their helpline on Tel: 0800 917 8000.
 This includes employees, those facing redundancy, under furlough, unemployed, pupils and parents.
 Information about free online courses is available here.